onsotiL/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/90416094/140579586-a5b29c02-7f38-45ab-b803-912d3554c52d.png)

 Based on the school size, since Thomas High School is a medium sizesd school with 1635 students, there was no much difference on the average math and reading scores.
-However, there was almost a 6% drop in the percentage for math and reading overall as compared to the previous dataframe for medium school of 1000 to 2000 students.
+However, there was  a drop in the percentage for math and reading overall as compared to the previous dataframe for medium school of 1000 to 2000 students.

 ## Scores by school type
 ![image](https://user-images.githubusercontent.com/90416094/140560124-fac20b53-3f89-4d0a-9890-95f2a4abe06c.png)